Weight loss is only one positive outcome of exercise. Here are 10 non-scale victories to celebrate too!

-It can be very frustrating stepping on the scale every week to find no change, or sometimes even the unwanted change in numbers.
-Weight loss (or gain) is not the best indicator for how well your fitness journey is going.
+It can be frustrating to step on the scale every week to find no change, or an unwanted change in numbers.
+Weight change is not always the best way to track your fitness journey.
 Many factors go into how much you weigh day to day.

-Completing a 5k
+Completing a 5k!

-Committing to a race is one thing, but actually completely a 5k (no matter how fast or slow the pace) is incredible!
+Committing to a race is one thing, but actually finishing a 5k is incredible!
+It does not matter what your time was, you finished!
 Good job!

-Finding a new (active) passion
+Finding a new (active) passion!

-Lifting heavier weights
+Lifting heavier weights!

-Making new friends
+Making new friends!

-Tracking your food for 100 days
+Tracking your food for 100 days!

 I challenge all of you to pick one strength movement that challenges you and work your butt off until you are able to do it.
 A lot of people struggle with push-ups and pull-ups because they require so much strength.
 But if you work hard, you can complete these tricky exercises and the day you do will be a very exciting one.